Defence School of Policing, Security and Guarding: Royal Air Force Police

 Aviators (previously known as Airmen and Airwomen) are posted to the School having completed Phase 1 training at RAF Halton.
 Successful completion results in the individual being promoted to Corporal and being posted to an operational unit.
 Officers of the Royal Air Force Police undertake training on completion of commissioning at Royal Air Force College Cranwell.

 Royal Navy Police

-Royal Marines candidates are not recruited directly but are transferred from other branches where they have qualified for promotion to corporal or leading hand before being posted to the school, having completed a 4-week suitability assessment.
-Some Royal Navy candidates are now recruited directly.
-On completion of training they will be promoted to the rank and posted to an operational unit.
+Traditionally, Royal Navy and Royal Marines candidates are not recruited directly but are transferred from other branches within the Naval Service where they have qualified for promotion to corporal or leading hand before being posted to the school, having completed a 4-week suitability assessment.
+Since 2018, a Direct Entry pathway has been implemented which allows Royal Navy candidates to be recruited directly in to the branch.
+On completion of training, successful trainees will be promoted to the rank of Leading Hand and are posted to an operational unit.
 Officers for the Royal Navy Police are drawn from the rating corps as senior upper yardmen and are commissioned following training at Britannia Royal Naval College or Commando Training Centre Royal Marines.